stratacommons/stratacommons.github.io/docs/security.md

 **Incident Response Ready**: We maintain and periodically test an incident response plan to quickly mitigate and respond to security issues.

-**Experienced Staff**: All StrataCommons software developers and system administrators have deep industry experience and follow security best practices on their personal devices.
+**Experienced Staff**: All StrataCommons software developers and system administrators have deep industry experience and follow security best practices when working on StrataCommons.